 #4.
 Completely reset iPhone Using iMyFone Umate Pro

-iMyFone Umate Pro for Win or for Mac is an iOS data eraser that can securely reset or recycle your iPhone to factory default.
+iMyFone Umate Pro is an iOS data eraser that can securely reset or recycle your iPhone to factory default.
 Once this is done, your iPhone Wi-Fi settings with every other iOS custom settings will reset to factory default.